 Students will meet their academic advisors several times throughout the school year.
 During these times the advisor will assist students in exploring life and career goals, the selection of a program of study, and the selection and scheduling of appropriate courses.

 Students must be enrolled in 12 credits to be considered full-time.
-No student will be permitted to be enrolled in more than 22 credits per term.
+Students taking 20 or more credits in a semester must receive approval from their Advisor and the Academic Dean.
 Music ensembles will not count towards this total.